 Micron (MU) Gains As Market Dips: What You Should Know

-Heading into today, shares of the chipmaker had gained 13.98% over the past month, outpacing the Computer and Technology sector's gain of 0.69% and the S&P 500's gain of 0.6% in that time.
+Heading into today, shares of the chipmaker had gained 10.2% over the past month, outpacing the Computer and Technology sector's loss of 2.69% and the S&P 500's loss of 2.31% in that time.

 MU will be looking to display strength as it nears its next earnings release, which is expected to be September 29, 2020.
-In that report, analysts expect MU to post earnings of $1 per share.
-This would mark year-over-year growth of 78.57%.
-Our most recent consensus estimate is calling for quarterly revenue of $5.91 billion, up 21.38% from the year-ago period.
+On that day, MU is projected to report earnings of $1 per share, which would represent year-over-year growth of 78.57%.
+Meanwhile, our latest consensus estimate is calling for revenue of $5.91 billion, up 21.38% from the prior-year quarter.

 It is also important to note the recent changes to analyst estimates for MU.
-Recent revisions tend to reflect the latest near-term business trends.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.7% lower.
-MU is holding a Zacks Rank of #5 (Strong Sell) right now.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 3.92% lower.
+MU is currently a Zacks Rank #5 (Strong Sell).

-Valuation is also important, so investors should note that MU has a Forward P/E ratio of 14.32 right now.
-Its industry sports an average Forward P/E of 14.32, so we one might conclude that MU is trading at a no noticeable deviation comparatively.
+Digging into valuation, MU currently has a Forward P/E ratio of 14.59.
+For comparison, its industry has an average Forward P/E of 14.59, which means MU is trading at a no noticeable deviation to the group.

-Also, we should mention that MU has a PEG ratio of 1.4.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-MU's industry had an average PEG ratio of 1.4 as of yesterday's close.
+Meanwhile, MU's PEG ratio is currently 1.42.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+MU's industry had an average PEG ratio of 1.42 as of yesterday's close.

 The Semiconductor Memory industry is part of the Computer and Technology sector.
 This group has a Zacks Industry Rank of 251, putting it in the bottom 2% of all 250+ industries.